-On previous trips to Indonesia we didn’t remember the food being particularly appealing but then we worked out that on these previous visits we hadn’t in fact spent that much time on Bali.
+On previous trips to Indonesia, we didn’t remember the food being particularly appealing but then we worked out that on these previous visits we hadn’t in fact spent that much time on Bali.
 We were therefore pleasantly surprised at how good the food was during this visit.
-We of course ate plenty of fresh seafood but also enjoyed Nasi campur (*), skewers of satay and Babi guling (roasted suckling pig).
-I would have eaten the latter every other night but Kirsty did the right thing and limited me to once a month at most due to its artery-clogging properties!
+We, of course, ate plenty of fresh seafood but also enjoyed nasi campur (*), skewers of chicken satay, and babi guling (roasted suckling pig).
+I would have eaten the babi guling every other night but Kirsty did the right thing and limited me to once a month due to its artery-clogging properties!

 (*) Basically the meal of the day which includes rice, vegetables and either fish or meat.

 We were also invited for a home-cooked meal which was definitely the best of all – thank you Liza and Andreas!